 As such, the lesson from MoneyOwl’s short-term outperformance over the roboadvisers is not that our portfolios will always perform in every time period from now on.
 I can almost guarantee you that they will not!
 Instead, I would like to suggest the following lessons as the right ones to draw from Kyith’s article:

-The dimensions of higher expected return of value, small caps and profitability are far from dead, as some had proclaimed before 2020.
+The dimensions of the higher expected return of value, small caps, and profitability are far from dead, as some had proclaimed before 2020.
 When they show up, investors who have remained invested in Dimensional funds on basis of the valuation logic and long-term evidence, harvest large returns.

 Shifting out of a globally diversified portfolio to incorporate a particular market or region that has done better in the past, like the US market, can boost the portfolio’s projected returns based on historical returns, but it may be unnecessary to incur higher expenses to make such bets, which don’t always work out.

 Using passive instruments like ETFs does not mean passive or market-based investing.
 Making macro-related calls by shifting ETFs around to bet on different sectors is active management, which can be costly in terms of returns.

 MoneyOwl has never built our investing philosophy or value proposition to clients on the basis of continuous short-term outperformance.
 Rather, we focus on the sufficiency of return and finding the highest reliability of such return for clients.
 This lies in being globally diversified and keeping costs low – by which we mean absolute expense levels (our Dimensional portfolios have a Total Expense Ratio of around 0.30% p.a. only, no trailer commissions) and not just expenses relative to what it used to be with commissions.